neurogeriatricskiel/KielMAT/docs/modules.md

 The Initial Contact Detection Algorithm (ICDA) performs Signal Decomposition on low back IMU accelerometer data for detecting initial contacts (ICs).

 ::: modules.ICDA

+The Physical Activity Monitoring (PHAM) module is a module that can be used to determine the intensity level of sedentary, light, moderate, and vigorous physical activities using body acceleration recorded with a triaxial accelerometer worn on the wrist.

+::: modules.PHAM